morph-l2/morph-doc/docs/build-on-morph/build-on-morph/4-understand-transaction-cost-on-morph.md

 :::tip
 You can read the parameter values from the GasPrice oracle contract.
-Morph has pre-deployed `GasPriceOracle`, accessible on Morph Holesky at [GasPriceOracle](https://explorer-holesky.morphl2.io/address/0x530000000000000000000000000000000000000F).
+Morph has pre-deployed `GasPriceOracle`, accessible on Morph mainnet at [GasPriceOracle](https://explorer.morphl2.io/address/0x530000000000000000000000000000000000000F).
 :::